-The purpose of this policy is:
+The purpose of this policy is to:

-Tribunals Ontario will communicate in the client's language of choice (French or English) notwithstanding the fact that a client’s representative may speak the other language.
+Tribunals Ontario will communicate in the participant’s language of choice (French or English) notwithstanding the fact that a client’s representative may speak the other language.
 A client may change the language of his or her communication with one of Tribunals Ontario’s tribunals by notifying the tribunal in writing.

 All file-related correspondence initiated by any of the Tribunals Ontario’s tribunals, as well as any electronic versions of such materials, will be provided in the client's language of choice (French or English).
-Forms will carry the notice that they are also available in the other language.
+Forms will include the notice that they are also available in the other language.

 When clients contact, or are contacted by, one of Tribunals Ontario’s tribunals by phone, the point of first contact will greet the client in both languages (French and English) and continue in the party’s language of choice (French or English).
 If the first point of contact is not able to communicate to the client in their language of choice, they will direct the party to an employee in a designated bilingual position without unreasonable delay.

 Automated telephone services will be consistently available in French and English, including the interactive voice response system.
 Voicemail of all employees in designated bilingual positions will provide information in both French and English.

 A French-speaking or bilingual staff member, adjudicator or Tribunals Ontario third-party service provider will be assigned to proceedings whenever: an application or appeal is submitted in French; a client requests that the proceeding be conducted wholly or partly in French; or a client requests to communicate in French at any time in the process.
 Clients requesting French services will have equal access to all types of proceedings available before Tribunals Ontario and the quality of French language services will be of equivalent quality to the same service provided in English.